-169. The exposure of people to a GMO which has reverted to the wild type phenotype resulting in ill-health or disease in people or animals is not identified as a risk that could be greater than negligible.
+170. The exposure of people to a GMO which has reverted to the WT phenotype resulting in ill-health or disease in people or animals is not identified as a risk that could be greater than negligible.
 Therefore, it does not warrant further assessment.